A Survey of Graph Transformers: Architectures, Theories and Applications

 Edgeformers~\cite{jin2023edgeformers} consist of two distinct variants: Edgeformer-E and Edgeformer-N, specializing in capturing edge and node embeddings, respectively.
 In this framework, edges are represented as textual data comprising multiple tokens.
-Specifically, Edgeformer-E combines these edge tokens with the tokens of their associated nodes as input, processing the input by self-attention.
+Specifically, Edgeformer-E combines these edge tokens with the tokens of their associated nodes as the input, and processes the input using self-attention.
 Unlike using the entire graph as input, Edgeformer-N analyzes the ego-graph centered on node $v$.
 It employs Edgeformer-E to model each edge incident to $v$, and then applies an aggregation function to generate the final node representation $\BH_v$.